Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting

 \subsection{Deformation quantization}

-We discuss below the notion of deformation quantization.
-There are two technical aspects to keep in mind: first, we work relatively to a non-trivial base, second, we work in general with formal schemes.
+We now discuss the notion of deformation quantization.
+There are two technical aspects to keep in mind: first, we work relative to a non-trivial base; and second, we work in general with formal schemes.
 We refer to \cite{MR1855264}, \cite{MR2183259}, \cite{MR2119140}, for general facts about deformation quantization in algebraic geometry.